 If you want something a bit sturdier than a hay bale cold frame, then a raised bed cold frame may be a good choice for you.
 It has the same benefits of a hay bale cold frame, but it will take a bit more time to construct and won’t be quite as easy to tear down.
-However, they are more durable and easier to seal up air leaks if constructed properly.
-This diy greenhouse tutorial has great plans you can follow for building your own raised bed cold frame.
+However, it will be more durable and easier to seal up air leaks if constructed properly.

 3. Convertible Hoop House